This is an easy and delicious homemade stovetop mac and cheese that will replace those blue boxes in your pantry.

 *All nutritional information is based on third-party calculations and should be considered estimates.
 Actual nutritional content will vary with brands used, measuring methods, portion sizes and more.*

-Camille
+Camille says

 I make this all the time for my kids!
-THey (and I) absolutely love it!
+They (and I) absolutely love it!
 I usually do half cheddar and half monterey jack!